LLMCarbon: Modeling the end-to-end Carbon Footprint of Large Language Models

 \textbf{Carbon Intensity}.
-Carbon intensity is a metric that gauges the environmental friendliness of a data center's energy consumption, while carbon free energy (CFE) denotes the proportion of renewable, carbon-free energy used within a data center.
-A data center that increases its utilization of renewable energy will witness a rise in its CFE and a corresponding drop in its carbon intensity.
-Table~\ref{t:ml_center_energy} provides insight into the carbon intensity and CFE values for some data centers.
-The operational carbon footprint ($\mathit{CO2eq}_{\mathit{oper}}$) attributed to the LLM processing is computed by Equation~\ref{e:ml_op_carbon}, where $\mathit{energy}_{\mathit{oper}}$ indicates the operational energy for the LLM processing, and $\mathit{carb\_inten}$ denotes the carbon intensity of the specific data center.\\
+Carbon intensity is a metric that assesses the environmental impact of a data center's energy consumption.
+Carbon-free energy (CFE) denotes the proportion of renewable, carbon-free energy utilized within a data center.
+As a data center increases its utilization of renewable energy, it experiences an increase in CFE and a corresponding decrease in carbon intensity.
+Table~\ref{t:ml_center_energy} provides insights into the carbon intensity and CFE values for some data centers.
+The operational carbon footprint ($\mathit{CO2eq}_{\mathit{oper}}$) attributed to LLM processing is calculated using Equation~\ref{e:ml_op_carbon}, where $\mathit{energy}_{\mathit{oper}}$ represents the operational energy for LLM processing, and $\mathit{carb\_inten}$ denotes the carbon intensity of the specific data center.